 Internally, you’ll find a large galley, king-size aft cabin, and spacious fore cabin, with ample room in the saloon.
 Earlier Gulfstar vessels suffered from inconsistent build quality, but from around 1976 onwards, the company made huge improvements.

-For a spacious bluewater cruiser with excellent heavy-weather handling characteristics, the Gulfstar 44 is a great choice.
+For a spacious bluewater sailboat with excellent heavy-weather handling characteristics, the Gulfstar 44 is a great choice.

 Prices start around $60,000.